templar97/Hydro-project/README.md

 # HydroApi

-A Wrapper for Hydro Blockchain Authentication API written in visual basic(vb)
+A Wrapper for Hydro Blockchain Authentication API written in vb.net

  ## Features